oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         (work in progress, more lints to be added in the future).
+If no argument is provided, plain text output is used. (default: None) --generate-unit-tests [TESTPATH]
+                        Automatically generate unit tests for each workflow rule.
+This assumes that all input files of each job are already present.
+Rules without a job with present input files will be skipped (a warning will be issued).
+For each rule, one test case will be created in the specified test folder (.tests/unit by default).
-If no argument is provided, plain text output is used. (default: None) --export-cwl FILE     Compile workflow to CWL and store it in given FILE.
+                        After successfull execution, tests can be run with 'pytest TESTPATH'. (default: None) --export-cwl FILE     Compile workflow to CWL and store it in given FILE.
                         (default: None)
   --list, -l            Show available rules in given Snakefile. (default: